 Women should avoid wearing miniskirts, short dresses, off-the-shoulder tops, and clothing with cutouts, as showing excessive skin is considered impolite.
 The best option for ladies would be to purchase an abaya, which is a long loose dress with long sleeves.
 Besides being very comfortable and protective from the sun, there are hundreds of stores around Saudi Arabia that sell super stylish and beautiful abayas in a variety of different colors, fabrics, and prints.

 Saudi Arabia’s everyday life

 Once you’re in Saudi Arabia, be sure to keep the following tips in mind while navigating everyday life.

 First, let’s talk about food and drink.
-Since Saudi Arabia is a ‘dry country,’ this means that buying, selling, and drinking alcohol is strictly prohibited.
+Since Saudi Arabia is a “dry country,” buying, selling, and drinking alcohol are strictly prohibited.
 This applies to tourists as well, and there’s an interesting rule for those en route to the country: if travelers are found to be intoxicated while crossing the Saudi border, they may be punished.
 There are no nightclubs or bars in the country either.

 On a similar note, pork and pork-based products are also banned in Saudi Arabia, although there are plenty of other delicious meats freely available, like chicken, beef, sheep, and so on.

 The next set of travel tips are things to keep in mind in public places.
 For example, in cafes, restaurants, and other food establishments, there may be separate seating areas for men and women.
 Although gender segregation was abolished in 2019, some establishments may still offer this option.